zionsg/simple-ui-templating/README.md

   [HTML Modules](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/html-modules-explainer.md)
   extension, but it's still [not available](https://chromestatus.com/feature/4854408103854080) as of 2022.
-- The only way to use templates is to use server-side code to combine templates, since there is no client-side support.
+- The only way to use templates is to use server-side includes to combine template files, since since there is no client-side support.
 This involves running a local web server on the computer to serve the files.
 A variety of programming languages can be used, but by far, PHP is the easiest for a non-developer, i.e. the web designer, to install and use.
     + PHP: Has an in-built webserver, i.e. `php -S localhost:8080`.
 Has in-built templating as it was designed for web development, e.g. `<div><?= time() ?></div>`.
     + Node.js: Need to install NPM package in order to run a web server, e.g. `npm install -g http-server`.
-Need to install NPM package for the templating engine, e.g. `mustache`.
+Need to install NPM package for the templating engine, e.g. `npm install mustache`.
     + Python: Has an in-built webserver, i.e. `python3 -m http.server`.
 Need to install templating engine, e.g. `pip install Jinja2`.